Skip to content

 payouts contractors stablecoins

-Paying global contractors in USDC and USDT: a practical playbook
+Paying global contractors in USDC: a practical playbook

-A practical playbook for paying international contractors in stablecoins — choosing networks, handling gas, keeping payouts confidential, and keeping every payment reportable for your accountant.
+A practical playbook for paying international contractors in USDC — handling gas, keeping payouts confidential, and keeping every payment reportable for your accountant.

 2. Do not make contractors think about gas